mluu3/sample-selenium-webdriver/README.md

 Run test with Surefire plugin debug option.

 ```
-mvn -Dmaven.surefire.debug test
+mvn -Dmaven.surefire.debug integration-test -Pselenium
 ```
 Test execution should wait for attaching debugger to 5005 port.
 See example configuration of maven-debug inside IntelliJ IDEA.

 ## Note:
-Random email is used to create new customer, so that, test is sometimes failed by existed email.
+First time, need to download and install some drivers as browser, maybe failed or unstable.
 Please re-run.